fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#plotterspecflowsindexsubflowsindexstepsindexindexparameterssource">source</a></b></td>
         <td>object</td>
         <td>
-          StepSource is the source of this step: it could be assetID or an enpoint of another step<br/>
+          StepSource is the source of this step: it could be assetID or an endpoint of another step<br/>
         </td>
         <td>false</td>
       </tr></tbody>